locnguyenvu/locnguyenvu.github.io/_posts/2023-03-22-read-log-with-bash-shell.markdown

 What I want to do is get all requests sent by the maelstrom client to the 3 nodes.

-First let take an overview on the `history.txt` file with the command `wc -l`
+Firstly, let's take an overview of the `history.txt` file with the command `wc -l`

 > The wc utility displays the number of lines, words, and bytes contained in each input file, or standard input (if no file is specified) to the standard output.

-Count number of lines of the specific file
+Count the number of lines of the specific file
 ```
 wc -l history.txt
 # Output: 3550 history.txt
 ```

-Or count number of lines from the stdin
+Or count the number of lines from the stdin
 ```
 cat history.txt | wc -l
 # Output: 3350